DatekWireless/simple_drilldown/README.md

 for analysis.
 The result is a record count for the selected filter and distribution and the option to list the actual records.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'simple_drilldown'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install simple_drilldown

 ## Usage

 ### Rails